In Canada, businesses have three choices of suppliers when it comes to leasing a postage machine:

 Equivalent Pitney Bowes model: the SendPro P-Series

-- Very fast - processes up to 150 letters per minute
+- Very fast, processing up to 150 letters per minute

-- Ability to weight parcels of up to 35kg
+- Can weigh parcels of up to 35kg

 - Can happily deal with mixed mail at pace

 - Only has capacity for 100 accounts, compared to the 300 available on FP’s equivalent model

 All of the postage machine models featured on this page are the cream of the crop in Canada.
 They either match or beat their Pitney Bowes equivalents on like for like features.
 The right one for you simply depends on the needs of your business; if you’re processing hundreds of letters each day, you’ll find the FP Postbase Mini frustratingly slow.
 Equally if you only send a few, the Quadient IS-6000 would be wasted on you.

 It’s all about finding the model that’s ‘just right’, and we can help with that.
 Simply fill in this short form with a few details about your business and your current postage expenditure and we’ll send you quotes from leading postage machine suppliers in Canada, leaving you to choose the one that’s best for you.